ckeditor/ckeditor4-docs/docs/features/spellcheck/README.md

 ## Spell Checking in a Dialog Window

-The [WebSpellChecker](https://ckeditor.com/cke4/addon/wsc) plugin is another spell checker solution provided by [WebSpellChecker](https://webspellchecker.com/wsc-dialog-ckeditor4/).
+The [WebSpellChecker Dialog](https://ckeditor.com/cke4/addon/wsc) plugin is another spell checker solution provided by [WebSpellChecker](https://webspellchecker.com/wsc-dialog-ckeditor4/).
 It runs the check through a dialog window instead of marking misspelled words inline.
 Additionally, for some languages a Grammar Checker and Thesaurus feature is also available.

 {@img assets/img/wsc_01.png 881 Spell Checker in the dialog window in CKEditor 4 WYSIWYG editor}